moves-rwth/storm/documentation/usage/properties.md

 # General

-storm takes properties very similar to the PRISM property language, or alternatively as part of the JANI-specification language.
+Storm takes properties very similar to the PRISM property language, or alternatively as part of the JANI-specification language.

 {:.alert .alert-info}
 For DFTs, GSPNs and probabilistic programs, domain specific properties can be given.
 These are typically mapped to the properties discussed here.
 Their meaning and syntax can be found below.

 ## Identifying States

-storm allows to identify sets of states by either labels or via the symbolic variables describing the model.
+Storm allows to identify sets of states by either labels or via the symbolic variables describing the model.
 Note that it depends on the [input language](languages.html) which of these two ways are enabled.
 For example, for explicit models, there are no symbolic variables and therefore only labels can be used.
 For PRISM and JANI input, both labels and expressions over model variables are valid.
 Finally, the expression `true` can be used to describe the set of all states.

 ### Labels